ZeeshanGeoPk/pokemon-card-detection/README.md

 This is a project that aims to detect and identify pokemon cards from videos of streamers opening pokemon packs.
 The project uses **OpenCV** and **Pytorch** to perform image processing and deep learning tasks.

+## Model Weights
+Model weights can be found [here](https://huggingface.co/ZeeshanGeoPk/pokemon-card-detection).
+You need to place the model under "weights" folder

 ## Installation

 To install the required dependencies, you need to have **conda** installed on your system.
 Then, you can create a conda environment using the following command: